extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This suite has a default set of configuration parameters defined for an IP Fabric.
 The values
-defined in this default configuration parameter set are fixed and cannot be changed.
-You
-can display the values of the parameters using the ``bwc dcf fabric config show`` CLI
+defined in this default configuration parameter set are fixed and cannot be changed by users.
+Some of the parameters have been changed in v1.1 based on the validated designs.
+In addition some new parameters have also been added in v1.1.
+You can display the values of the parameters using the ``bwc dcf fabric config show`` CLI command.
+The table below shows both v1.0 and v1.1 values for comparison, however the command shows only one version.
-command:

 .. code:: shell